DavidePiccoli/RAVDESS-dataset-2/README.md

 Motif and discord detection
 Application of explainability methods

-Besides two notebook files with the code written for these purposes, a report of the whole project is provided.
+Besides some notebook files with the code written for these purposes, a report of the whole project is provided.

 Some cells in the notebooks are commented, in order to avoid the related files to be too heavy.